-Perhaps because of population pressures, combined with the actions of slave traders in Portuguese territory on the east coast, the old order was upset and the Zulu kingdom emerged as a highly centralised state.
+Perhaps because of population pressures, combined with the actions of slave traders in Portuguese territory on the east coast, the Zulu kingdom emerged as a highly centralised state.
 In the 1820s, the innovative leader Shaka established sway over a considerable area of south-east Africa and brought many chiefdoms under his dominion.

 As splinter groups conquered and absorbed communities in their path, the disruption was felt as far north as central Africa.
-Substantial states, such as Moshoeshoe's Lesotho and other Sotho-

-Tswana chiefdoms, were established, partly for reasons of defence.
+Substantial states, such as Moshoeshoe's Lesotho and other Sotho-Tswana chiefdoms, were established, partly for reasons of defence.
 The mfecane or difaqane, as this period of disruption and state formation became known, remains the subject of much speculative debate.
-But the temporary disruption of life on the Highveld served to facilitate Boer expansion northwards from the 1830s, and provided a myth of the 'empty land' which whites employed to justify their domination over the subcontinent in the 20th century.
+But the temporary disruption of life on the Highveld served to facilitate Boer expansion northwards from the 1830s, and provided a myth of the "empty land" which whites employed to justify their domination over the subcontinent in the 20th century.